SyneRBI/SIRF/doc/UserGuide.md

 Measured data (either raw or after some pre-processing) are represented by `AcquisitionData` objects.
 These contain everything what is needed to be able to reconstruct the data (including scanner information and geometry).

-Both classes of data objects inherit from an abstract data class `DataContainer`.
+Both classes of data objects inherit from a base class `DataContainer` defined in module `sirf.SIRF`.

 ##### DataContainer

-An abstract base class for data containers.
+A base class for data containers.

 ###### Methods: